Idaho Land For Sale (901 results)

 OWNER FINANCING

-This is a legally registered, 20 acre gold and gem Mining Claim for sale, the Crooked Gold #13 with the Crooked River running thru the whole claim for over 660 feet.
+This is a legally registered, 20 acre gold and gem Mining Claim for sale, the Bear Creek Gold #3 with Bear Creek running thru the whole claim for over 660 feet.

 See further down this listing the Buying process, my owner financing options to choose from,